haseeb-xd/image-verse/CONTRIBUTING.md

 ## Setting Up the Development Environment

-We follow these guidelines for contributing:
+To set up the development environment locally, follow these steps:

 1. Fork the repository to your GitHub account.